ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 If you never ran a Docker before, it should not display any images or containers.
 However, you should not see any error as this indicates that there was something wrong with initial installation process.

-We would also like to mention that when you are building a Docker image for the first time, it will take a long time, especially for big images like IRIS (30+ minutes).
+We would also like to mention that when you are building a Docker image for the first time, it will take a long time, especially for big images like EarthScope InSAR (30+ minutes).

-Running the image for a second time should be instant as long as you don't make any changes to the `iris/dockerfile`.
+Running the image for a second time should be instant as long as you don't make any changes to the `EarthScope InSAR/dockerfile`.

 ---

-### **Starting IRIS Deployment**
+### **Starting EarthScope InSAR Deployment**
 ---

 In your terminal, run the following command: